realdatadriven/duck-flight/README.md

 ### 1. Install dependencies

-You need DuckDB installed with Arrow support and Go ≥1.25.
+You need DuckDB installed and Go ≥1.25.

 ### 2. Create a TPC-H SQLite DB (example)